codemind-research/coyote-test/README.md

 `This option should be applied uniformly to all test projects.`

 > [!WARNING]
-> If you do not execute the command at the top, issues may arise during testing.
-Please be sure to run the preceding command first.
+> Follow the steps below to configure the project:
+> <br> &nbsp; &nbsp; 1.**Git Commands**: [Clone the project and update submodules.](#from-sources) <br> &nbsp; &nbsp; 2.**Run the Build Script**: [Build the project.](#build)
+>
-> If you modify any settings other than those explained in the bottom section on the Project Settings page, it may cause issues during test runs.
-Therefore, please follow the instructions below for the configuration excluding the ones described.
+> Failure to execute the commands at the top may prevent Coyote C++ from initiating tests, causing potential issues during testing.
+Additionally, modifying settings other than those explained in the bottom section of the Project Settings page might lead to problems during test runs.
+Therefore, proceed with caution and strictly adhere to the provided instructions.

 <br>